os6sense/xumlidot/README.md

 Should produce a reasonable complete class diagram for a rails project - you *may* need to do seperate diagrams for different areas if you hit some limits in e.g. VP.

-## LIMITATIONS AND WORK AROUNDS

-- if your diagrams are too big, is there anything you can exclude with the --exclude option? e.g. specs/tests

 ## DEPENDENCIES